haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 We strongly recommend you not change the default Magento files.
 If you want to customize the default templates, you should create your custom templates and configure Magento to use them instead of the default templates.

-You can add custom templates as physical files in your custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} or create them using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+You can add custom templates as physical files in your custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} or create them using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
 Both approaches are described in the following sections.

 ### Customize email templates using a theme {#customize-email-theme}